canopas/go-reusable-functions/README.md

     ```
     go get github.com/canopas/go-reusables/email
     ```
 ## Usage

 go-reusables offer a diverse range of utility functions that cater to various aspects of software development.
-Here's a quick example of how to use a email function:
+Here's a quick example of how to use an email function:

 ```go
 package main